Commutativity preserving transformations on conjugacy classes of compact self-adjoint operators: Abstract

 \section{Abstract}

 Let $H$ be a complex Hilbert space of dimension not less than $3$ and let ${\mathcal C}$ be a conjugacy class of compact self-adjoint operators on $H$.
 Suppose that the dimension of the kernels of operators from ${\mathcal C}$ not less than the dimension of their ranges.
-In the case when ${\mathcal C}$ is formed by operators of finite rank $k$ and $\dim H=2k$, we assume that $k\ge 4$.
-We describe all bijective transformations of ${\mathcal C}$ preserving the commutativity in both directions.
-As a consequence, we obtain that such transformations are induced by unitary or anti-unitary operators only in the case when the dimensions of eigenspaces of operators from ${\mathcal C}$ corresponding to different eigenvalues are mutually distinct.
+In the case when ${\mathcal C}$ is formed by operators of finite rank $k$ and $\dim H=2k$, we require that $k\ge 4$.
+We show that every bijective transformation of ${\mathcal C}$ preserving the commutativity in both directions is induced by a unitary or anti-unitary operator up to a permutation of eigenspaces of the same dimension.